Ash Williams: Ash vs Evil Dead

-Season 2 (2016)

-Ash's partying in Jacksonville is cut short when deadites show up.
+In season 2, Ash's partying in Jacksonville is cut short when deadites show up.
 Declaring that Ruby has sent them, one calls him "Ashy Slashy".
 It is revealed that, after escaping from the cabin Ash had returned home, only for no one to believe him about the deadites.
 Instead believing that Ash had killed his sister and friends, they gave him the nickname "Ashy Slashy" and drove him out of town.
 Returning to Elk Grove to search for Ruby, Ash is reunited with his estranged father Brock who disowned him after Cheryl's death.

 Ruby reveals that her children have betrayed her and attempted to take possession of the book themselves in order to summon a demon known as Baal; Ash and his friends form an alliance with Ruby to retrieve the Necronomicon and send the demon spawn back to hell.
 Reclaiming the book and throwing it into a portal to hell, the group unknowingly allows Baal to enter the mortal world.

 After awakening in an asylum, Ash is confronted by a doctor (Baal in disguise) who tries to convince Ash that there were no demons but merely "delusions".
 As time goes on Ash appears to succumb to Baal's attempts, obeying commands to capture his former allies.
 However, it is revealed that Ash was merely playing along in order to gather the group to return Baal to hell; they succeed but Pablo is killed in the process.

 Recalling previous adventures via time travel, Ash theorizes that it may be possible to bring Pablo back from the dead by going back in time to the cabin and preventing his younger self from ever finding the Necronomicon.
 Taken back into the past by Ruby, the group is confronted by Baal and a younger Ruby; when Ash finally defeats Baal the cabin is set ablaze and sinks into the depths of hell.
 The trio return to the present and the citizens of Elk Grove throw a parade in Ash's honor.
 In a grateful speech, Ash declares that he wants to stay in Elk Grove and defend the town if evil ever returns.
 A post credits scene reveals the Necronomicon on the cabin grounds, left behind by Ash.